thedeveloperever/optimac/README.md

 # *WARNING:*

 Make sure to have an extra web browser and remember to back up your system!
 For maximum security I would recommend Firefox or Brave.
+This script does remove Safari.

-If you use MacOS for iCloud/business purposes then I would NOT RECOMMEND running this script, as it removes iCloud, Safari and more.
+If you use MacOS for iCloud/business purposes then I would NOT RECOMMEND running this script, as it removes iCloud, and a lot more.

-Also this is a new project, therefore it is still a work in progress!

 # *How to use:*